-The purpose of this toolkit is to educate, inform, and enable your business to have the most successful and profitable recycling program possible.
+- 5. Educate and empower your custodial staff.
+Make sure they: - a.
+Know whether or not liners and plastic bags can be used. - b.
+Return bins to their proper position and never switch bin placements in the physical space and in relation to other bins. - c.
+Report any signs of contamination PURPOSE The purpose of this toolkit is to educate, inform, and enable your business to have the most successful and profitable recycling program possible.
 It is important to ensure you are not only engaging in the act of recycling, but recycling right!
 From knowing how to speak to your hauler to find out what materials you can recycle (and how) to knowing what labels to use, on what kinds of bins, and where to place them, this toolkit helps walk you through the processes of starting your program.
 Here are other businesses like yours that are helping their employees, customers, patrons, students, and visitors recycle right wherever they are.

-TESTIMONIALS

-Here's what a few of our major supporters have to say:
+TESTIMONIALS Here's what a few of our major supporters have to say:

-"Having the standardized labeling system from Recycle Across America is eliminating employee confusion, increasing our recycling levels and reducing the contamination in our recycling bins across our film and TV production operations in North America.
+"Having the standardized labeling system from Recycle Across America is eliminating employee confusion, increasing our recycling levels and reducing the contamination in our recycling bins across our film and TV operations production in North America.
 Our recycling hauler of our corporate offices says they've never seen such clean capture.
 Recycle Across America is offering wonderful, workable solutions." - Shannon Bart, Sustainable Production Manager

-"We set out to do a focus group with over 1,000 consumers in the U.S. efficacy compare the appeal of Recycle Across America's standardized labels aaainst Rubbermaid's newly designed labels and other recycling labels in the marketplace, and Recycle Across America's standardized labels were chosen over all the other labels for efficacy, comprehensive design and appeal."
+"Recycle Across America provides free standardized labels to K-12 schools throughout the U.S. Since using the standardized labels on our recycling bins, our recycling amounts have gone up so dramatically and the materials captured are so clean, that we saved approximately \$200,000 in landfill fees in the first year since using the labels!" - Janet Whited, Waste Management Director, SDU Rubbermaid "We set out to do a focus group with over 1,000 consumers in the U.S. compare the efficacy to and appeal of Recycle Across America's standardized labels aaainst Rubbermaid's newly designed labels and other recycling labels in the marketplace, and Recycle Across America's standardized labels were chosen over all the other labels for efficacy, comprehensive design and appeal."
 Katie Abbott - Manager Recycling Bin Services U.S. Market